 Ready to buy?
 Click here to purchase Hilton points with a bonus now.

-Hilton Honors just launched a new 100% bonus on points purchases.
-Currently, you can buy as few as 5,000 points to get a 100% bonus — or boost your account balance with up to 320,000 Hilton points for $1,600.
-Either way, the bonus brings down the cost to just 0.5 cents per point, which matches the best rate we've seen from Hilton.
+Hilton Honors just launched a new deal offering up to a 100% bonus on points purchases.
+Through this (possibly targeted) promotion, you can buy as few as 5,000 points and still get the top bonus — or boost your balance with up to 320,000 Hilton points.
+Either way, the bonus drops your cost to just 0.50 cents per point.

 On average, AwardWallet members get 0.59¢ in value per Hilton Honors point.
 However, Hilton points can be worth much more when strategically redeemed for stays.
 And it's not uncommon to get over 2¢ per point at some luxury Hilton properties.

-If you're low on points and have travel plans later this year, now is a good time to stock up.
+If you're low on points and have travel plans to make, now is a good time to stock up.
 Here are a few examples of how to make this buy Hilton Honors points promotion work for you.

 Hilton Buy Points Promotion Details

-• This promotion allows Hilton Honors members to purchase points with a 100% bonus through November 21, 2025.
+• This promotion allows Hilton Honors members to purchase points with up to a 100% bonus through May 29, 2026.

 • The minimum amount of Hilton points required to receive the 100% bonus is 5,000.